ramanakshay/canvas-template/README.md

 ## Usage

-To create a new project, just run the `canvas init` command and pick your template.
+To create a new project, run the `canvas init` command and pick your template.
 No need to create a directory first; Canvas will do it for you.

 ```
 canvas init [sl|ssl|rl]